 Step Five: Round Two of Sanding

 Next, the urn is sanded once more.
 This will create an extremely smooth surface.
-This fine sanding is one of the most crucial steps when it comes to creating a finish that is free from imperfections.
+This fine sanding is one of the most crucial steps when it comes to creating a finish that is as close to perfect as possible.
 After the ideal finish is achieved, the urn is ready to be polished.

 Step Six: Polish